F5Networks/f5-ci-docs/docs/marathon/index.rst

 * what Marathon Application we want it to manage, and
 * what BIG-IP LTM objects we want to create for that specific Application.

-When the |mctlr-long| discovers new or updated Marathon Applications with the F5 Application Labels, it dynamically applies the desired settings to the BIG-IP device.
+When the |mctlr| discovers new or updated Marathon Applications with the F5 Application Labels, it dynamically applies the desired settings to the BIG-IP device.

 .. image:: /_static/media/mesos_flow.png
    :scale: 65%